Hotmoka/hotmoka/tutorial/Takamaka.md

   requires io.hotmoka.nodes;
 }
 ```
-(at this moment, the code will not compile anymore.
-Do not worry, it will be fixed soon).
+At this moment, the code will not compile anymore. since you must also modify
-Modify its `pom.xml` file by replacing its dependency:
+its `pom.xml` file by replacing its dependency:
 ```xml
 <dependencies>
   <dependency>